CPLN-680-Spring-2022/YebeiYao_NY_taxi-trip-duration-analysis/README.md

 ## Data
   1. Taxi trip data in NY-2016 download from Kaggle.
+     Because the trip data is too large to upload on github, I provided the [link on Kaggle](https://www.kaggle.com/wti200/exploratory-analysis-nyc-taxi-trip#load) of it here.
-  2. Weather data in NY-2016, extracted from API and Kaggle.
+  3. Weather data in NY-2016, extracted from API and Kaggle.
-  3. New York neighborhood and census tract data.
+  4. New York neighborhood and census tract data.
-  4. ACS demographical data, which could be useful in model building.
+  5. ACS demographical data, which could be useful in model building.

 ## Research method